Get ready with Luxe Talent for your next Job Interview in the Fashion Industry

 Make sure that what you wear is in perfect condition, without rips or wrinkles, and take care of your hygienic appearance.
 Going neat to a job interview is the least you can do, but if you also show a bright smile and a good manicure, or a nice perfume, you will get a much more professional and polished image.
 The smell is one of the most sensitive senses we have, and not everyone likes the same aromas.
 So, in order to avoid an uncomfortable situation, we recommend discreet and refreshing perfumes or just not using any.

 These are details that we don’t usually notice, but if we leave them aside, they can work against us.

-In Luxe Talent we are aware of the difficulties of a recruiting process, so we firmly believe these tips can help any candidate who is having a job interview for a fashion firm.
+At Luxe Talent, we are aware of the difficulties of the recruiting process, so we firmly believe these tips can help any candidate who is having a job interview for a fashion firm.

 Trust in yourself, know your worth and smile.
 Your smile will always be your best complement.